 - Benchmark R&D incentives against competing countries to maintain regional competitiveness.
 Many of Taiwan’s regional competitors, such as South Korea and Singapore, have substantially increased various subsidies in recent years to attract foreign investment in high-tech sectors.
 Taiwan’s current incentive levels for foreign R&D investment remain significantly low.

 To ensure continued global relevance, the Committee urges the government to review and adjust its incentive structures, in particular those related to R&D subsidies, to keep up with regional benchmarks.
-Doing so would reduce the impact of non-commercial risk factors and ensure that Taiwan remains competitive in the race for advanced R&D activity, reinforcing its reputation as a preferred high-tech investment hub.
+Doing so would reduce the impact of non-commercial risk factors and ensure that Taiwan remains competitive in the race for advanced R&D activity, reinforcing its reputation as a preferred high-tech investment hub. - Adopt more flexibility in foreign R&D talent criteria in R&D subsidies to meet business operational needs.
+Multinational companies are often well-positioned to recruit internationally.
+However, strict thresholds under current subsidy programs, such as requiring a fixed percentage of foreign R&D talent, may limit a company’s ability to deploy talent efficiently.

 The Committee recommends that the government introduce greater flexibility in foreign R&D personnel ratio thresholds to better reflect real-world business needs.
 At the same time, the government should actively encourage international companies to incorporate local talent into their Taiwan-based R&D operations through internship programs, co-research projects with universities, and upskilling initiatives.
 These measures would amplify the local benefits of foreign R&D investment, raise the skill level of Taiwan’s workforce, and support high-quality job creation.